RobDWaller/fableau/README.md

 JavaScript which is client based code and Facebook advise against asking for a long term access token via client code.

-For more information on this issue, please see the [Facebook documentation](https://developers.facebook.com/docs/facebook-login/access-tokens).
+For more information on this issue please see the [Facebook documentation](https://developers.facebook.com/docs/facebook-login/access-tokens).
 It is relatively simple to solve this problem using server based code such as PHP or Python.
 We have no plans to extend this Web Data Connector to solve this problem.